groundwater-modeling-Spring2020/Course_Materials/README.md

 For this class we will use the following software packages.
 Please follow the following instructions to get this setup on your laptop.

 <a name="python"></a>
-1.	**Install Python3 and Modules:** You can download this here.
-Make sure you pick the version that is right for your operating system <https://www.python.org/downloads/>
+1.	**Install Python3 and Modules:** You can download this [here](https://www.python.org/downloads/).
+Make sure you pick the version that is right for your operating system.
  **MAKE SURE** when you do the install that you check the box to add it to your PATH.

     **Install Python Packages:** After you have installed python you will need the following packages.
 First open a terminal window (terminal for mac or Command Prompt for windows).

-    To install you should run the following command from your terminal window *NOT from within Python*
+    To install you should run the following command from your terminal window **NOT** from within Python
       - Mac users:
         `pip3 install modulename`
       - Windows users: